var-cirkonivich/Python_Chamaeleonidae.colorchart/README.md

  1. Enter the color code in the Entry single-line input box.
  2. Press the "CHANGE COLOR" button to update the color.
- 3.   i.
-You will see the background color change to the code you entered ~
+ 3.   Ⅰ.   You will see the background color change to the code you entered ~

-      ii.
-The Label tag will display its color code ~
+      Ⅱ.  The Label tag will display its color code ~

-      iii.
-With the text color being the complementary color of the color code ~
+      Ⅲ. With the text color being the complementary color of the color code ~

 ══════════════